Chapter 2: An Unlikely Hero

 ~ the author

-Rosco swerved and slowed as Daisy hit her brakes in front of him.
-The world moved in a blur of colors and motions as his right wheels climbed the embankment, tilting the police car sideways beside Daisy's Jeep.
+Rosco swerved as Daisy hit her brakes in front of him.
+The world moved in a blur of colors and motions as his right wheels climbed the embankment, tilting the police car sideways beside the Jeep.

 And then...the road next to him was empty.
 There seemed to be no sound (that was the thing he would remember forever afterwards) like one of those old-timey picture shows with the captions running along the bottom.
 A slow, silent, timeless eternity as the shadow of Dixie raced unnaturally across his dash.

-It flipped forward, end over end, and if they had been anywhere else in the county, or on any other road, that might have been the end of it.
-The Jeep landed hood first, not in the road, but on the steep grade of loose rocks and rolled; once, twice, over and over with such speed and force that each turn bore it aloft before it crashed down and rolled again... until it came to rest on its drivers side in the waters of Crockett Pond.
+She flipped forward, end over end, and if they had been anywhere else in the county, or on any other road, that might have been the end of it.
+The Jeep landed hood first on the steep grade of loose rocks and rolled; once, twice, over and over with such speed and force that each turn bore it aloft before it crashed down and rolled again... until it came to rest on its drivers side in the waters of Crockett Pond.

 He didn't remember driving off the road or parking beside the pond; he didn't remember getting out or wading in.
 The water was only knee high where the Jeep had come to lay, and he slogged through it, terrified of what he would find and mumbling a prayer that she wouldn't already be dead.
 A sudden movement under the water scared him almost more than the silence, and seconds were lost while he stared, white-eyed, at it, until he realized that the movement meant life as Daisy emerged and struggled to pull herself up from the wreckage.

 The mud sucked at his feet, and the water sloshed around his knees as he tried to move faster.
 She clutched at the Jeeps's roll cage, her head just above the water.
 Whether the metal was slick with mud or she fainted, Rosco didn't know, but her fingers slipped from their purchase before he made it to her, and with a splash she plunged back down beneath the muck.